fen9li/provision-ec2-sinatra-instance/README.md

 [username@hostname provision-ec2-sinatra-instance]$
 ```

 > Make a note on 'pwd' command output.
-It is the basedir in spinup.conf.
+This is the base directory must be configured correctly in spinup.conf.

 * Expected files and directories structure when change directory to base directory: